At Grove Road we have an active School Council who engage in school projects and share the pupils voice and opinion on developments in our school.

 - Seeing what works (evaluating)

 How does our class council work?

-- Our whole class has a meeting every 2 weeks on Monday at 3.15pm.
+- Our whole class has a meeting every month.

 - We decide what we’re going to talk about the day before the meeting, so everyone has time to think.